 A few weeks ago, I got to shuttle myself out to Death Valley National Park for the Super Bloom.
-The timing was such that I had to be there President’s Day weekend… so it was crowded and a bit before the super bloom’s peak.
-Given the once-in-a-lifetime nature of this event, I wasn’t going to be picky so I took my opportunity.
+Unfortunately I had to be there President’s Day weekend.
+That’s simply how life works sometimes.
+I had to accept that it was going to be crowded and still just a bit before the peak of the wildflower season.
+Given the rarity of this event, I couldn’t afford to be picky so I took the opportunity as it presented itself.

 So I bet you’re expecting to see lots of flower shots, huh?

-In terms of satisfying images, the super bloom ended up being a footnote.
-The crowds, wind, and haze made flower shots really difficult during my time there.
-I will say the being there was astounding, even if my resulting images don’t reflect the epic nature of the super bloom event.
+The super bloom ended up being a footnote in terms of satisfying images.
+The crowds, wind, and haze made flower shots really difficult.
+But being there was astounding even if my resulting images don’t reflect the epic nature of this year’s wildflower display.

 With that, here’s a little slideshow of my whirlwind trip to Death Valley for the Super Bloom.
 Enjoy!